mauliknariya/DeepCyclePipeline/README.md

     |
 DeepCycle
 ```
 **Note**: You must have these tools installed in separate conda environments.
+You must also have the relevant fastq files in  `/PATH/TO/SAMPLE/fastq`

 The pipeline was prototyped on Snakemake version 8.5.0